Chemo-Dynamical Tagging in the Outskirts: The Origins of Stellar Substructures in the Magellanic Clouds: Results

 Of course, because of the general similarity of the SMC and LMC abundances over the metallicities of interest, any similarity of the N1 field to the LMC trendlines implicitly suggests a similarity also to the SMC trendlines.
 However, the position and distance of the N1 field from the SMC (see Figures \ref{MapCoord} and \ref{prof_LMC_SMC}) as well as the radial velocity (RV) observed for the APOGEE stars in this region (see next section) together are simply incompatible with those of the SMC.

 The analysis for N2 is almost identical to N1, as expected due to the proximity of these two fields.
 Both are part of the same northern LMC arm and share similar proper motions (see Table \ref{tab:param1} and Figure \ref{MapCoord}).
 Furthermore, N2 has a mean metallicity similar to that of N1, $\langle$[Fe/H]$\rangle$ = $-$1.01 (see Table \ref{tab:param1} and Figure \ref{MetDensity}), and shows a good agreement with the LMC in the radial metallicity and $\alpha$ gradients presented in Figure \ref{prof_LMC_SMC}.
 In our analysis presented in Figures \ref{alpha}, \ref{light} and \ref{iron}, N2 shows excellent agreement with the LMC for the light, $\alpha$, and Fe-peak elements.
+Finally, the analysis of cerium (Ce) for N1 and N2 reveals a strong concordance with the LMC and SMC, characterized by minimal dispersion around the trend-lines for the MCs.